OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Test.md

 ### How to edit a test (Learners perspective)

-To start editing a test press "Start".
+To start editing a test press "Start test".
 Answer the questions displayed and then click "Save answer" for each question.
 If generally visible, you can see in the left navigation which questions have already been answered, which questions have only been looked at and which have not been clicked at all.

 ![](assets/Test_Anzeige.png)